HelmyBlub/chatSim/tasks.md

 Tasks:

-- check something painted incorrecly. somes Lines all over the screen for maybe just one frame
 - check: leisure activity put from helpfull to unhelpful if just failed once? should reduce counter instead?
 - check endless loop when every citizen dead?
     - don't know how to reproduce